prashantbaher/tcc-blog/_posts/VBA-tutorials/2019-4-6-open-part-from-userform.md

 ---
-categories: Solidworks-macros
+categories: Visual-Basic
-title:  Solidworks Macros - Open new Part document from VBA Userforms
+title:  VBA Userforms - Open new Part document
 ---

 In this post, we learn how can we *open a part document* from a Visual Basic for Application's *Userform*.